 Serbian folk dancing is an old tradition and a strong element in the Serbian culture.
 Kolo is the traditional collective folk dance, where a group of people (usually several dozen, at the very least three) holding each other by the hands or around the waist, dance, ideally in a circle, hence the name.
 Each region has least one or more unique kolo.
 The dance is accompanied by instrumental two-beat music with the same name, made most often with an accordion, but also with other instruments: frula (traditional type of flute), tamburica, sargija, zurla, gajde, tapan, or harmonica.
 Folk dancing in Serbia is very popular.
 There are hundreds of folk ensembles in the whole country just as almost every church has one or more folklore groups.

 St. Basil of Ostrog offers lessons and participation in the Rastko Folklore Groups according to age levels.
 Lessons and practices take place on Friday evenings at 7PM.
-Currently the folklore teachers are also leading board members of the Chicago professional group, Dukati Biseri Folklore Ensemble:
+Currently the folklore teacher is also leading board member of the Chicago professional group, Dukati Biseri Folklore Ensemble:

 Dancers learn and perform dances from various regions of Serbia.
 Rastko Folklore Group provides the necessary costumes.